Effective date: June 15, 2022

-Under certain circumstances, United for Global Mental Health may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, City Mental Health Alliance may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

-United for Global Mental Health may disclose your Personal Data in the good faith belief that such action is necessary to:
+City Mental Health Alliance may disclose your Personal Data in the good faith belief that such action is necessary to:

 - To comply with a legal obligation

-- To protect and defend the rights or property of The Global Campaign for Mental Health
+- To protect and defend the rights or property of City Mental Health Alliance

 - To prevent or investigate possible wrongdoing in connection with the Service

 - To protect the personal safety of users of the Service or the public